COVID-19, Flu, & Cold Symptoms Are Pretty Similar. Here's How To Tell Them Apart

 The red flag symptom that seems to really indicate COVID-19 is a loss of taste or smell.
 "That's unique, that doesn't happen with the common cold or influenza," Bryan says.
 It's thought to be caused by damage to the nerve cells in the nose.

 The trouble is, that doesn't happen in every case.
 So you should also be familiar with the other symptoms of the coronavirus.
-The Centers for Disease Control and Prevention currently names these red flags: fever, cough, shortness of breath, chills, repeated shaking with chills, muscle pain, headache, and sore throat.
+The NHS currently names these red flags: fever, cough, shortness of breath, chills, repeated shaking with chills, muscle pain, headache, and sore throat.
 These symptoms can appear anywhere from two to around 14 days after you've been exposed to the virus.

 "Flu symptoms can look like COVID symptoms," Michael Richardson, MD, a One Medical provider based in Boston, MA, previously told Refinery29.
 "COVID can present in the same way, but COVID actually has a lot more symptoms with it as well, the random things like rashes, COVID toes, sore throat, heart issues, brain issues..."
 So if you feel like you have a flu but worse, think COVID.